SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_I/index.md

 title: "Reflection I"
 description: "By Randall Germain"
 datetext: "2019"
-excerpt: "Randall Germain.
-In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.
-Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
-81-89.
+excerpt: "Germain, Randall.
+In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century, edited by Blayne Haggart, Kathryn Henne, Natasha Tusikov, 81-89.
 Cham: Palgrave Macmillan, 2019."
 excerpt2: "Randall Germain reflects on the chapters by Blayne Haggart, and Sara Bannerman and Angela Orasch."
 excerpt3: "Keywords: Knowledge"
 date: 2019